 Getting to grips with capital funding

 Mike likens healthcare expenditure to a seesaw with long periods of inactivity delaying the entire system.
 Yet, before any real thought and preparation is given to long-term infrastructure considerations, sudden influxes of investment threaten to force the entire sector into action.
 Following a general election in which lofty promises were made to increase capital funding, the seesaw could turn upside down once again.

 “I am not the first, and will not be the last, to say that we desperately need a long-term capital funding plan based on strategic goals,” says Mike.
 This, he argues, will allow supply chains to develop and mature in terms of delivery to allow more innovative products to be implemented.

 In supporting this vision for long-term strategic funding, Mike advocates the full implementation of the Naylor Review.
-The review “forces the Government to identify a mechanism by which funding can become available.”
+The review, he says, “forces the Government to identify a mechanism by which funding can become available.”
 The question is, then, what is the new mechanism by which private healthcare infrastructure purposes?

 It didn’t take long for the subject of private finance initiatives (PFI) to come up, on which Professor Kagioglou takes a balanced view: “I think it [PFI] serves a purpose but it is clearly time to move to a different model.
 There are funds out there that require a safer return without the same condition.”
-The alternative, of course, is government borrowing, something which he acknowledges has not been advocated by any political party.
+The alternative, of course, is Government borrowing, something which he acknowledges has not been advocated by any political party.